NorthNick/LazyGroupBy/README.md

 so it can output results lazily.
 If one key's objects are scattered throughout the source, then the results will contain one grouping for each contiguous group.

+## Installation
+The simplest way to use LazygroupBy is to take a copy of the LazyGroupBy project, compile it up to create the Shastra.LazyGroupBy assembly, and add a reference in your project.
+Adding a "using Shastra.LazyGroupBy" statement in your code will then give access to the LazyGroupBy method, which has exactly the same signatures as the usual groupBy one.

+## Implementation
+LazyGroupBy is written in C# 5, so can be compiled with any recent Visual Studio edition.
+It comes with a test project, using NUnit 3.
+Code is not pushed to GitHub unless all tests pass successfully.

+The LazyGroupBy project contains fewer than 100 lines of code, so documentation is sparse.
+The only point of difficulty is the
+ListBackedEnumerable class, in which there are some subtleties to ensure that multiple iterators on the same IGrouping see the same results.